 After a week in town, the group headed out at dawn to take a shot at the dungeons.
 They'd all heard rumors before getting here, and while the locals don't believe there is anything left after the sack of Sterick's castle, the PCs believe.

 They crossed the drawbridge that connects to a stone bridge ("Stone Bridge") to cross the putrid-brown polluted Silver River to the slums outside of Stericksburg.
-They paused to check out the multilingual stone commemorating Sterick's landing, and look at the statues of a mounted Baron Sterick waving his sword and axe.
+They paused to check out the multilingual stone commemorating Sterick's landing, and look at the statue of a mounted Baron Sterick waving his sword and axe.
 They hiked up the rest of the day and reached the mountain's flat summit at dusk.

 They briefly surveyed the place - partly intact castle with manor house, with a lone intact tower?
 Check.